raduSa/LetsGoGambling/README.md

 ## Bet sizing

+Kelly criterion is a formula for sizing a sequence of bets by maximizing the long-term expected value of the logarithm of wealth, which is equivalent to maximizing the long-term expected geometric growth rate

 If we were to play Blackjack and we could only lose everything or win the amount we betted (b >= 1) we could use Kelly criterion to choose our bet size: